 If you go into labour earlier than you had expected, you'll have to think on your feet.
-However, fewer than 20 percent of cases of suspected premature labour actually result in the baby being born.
-In the remaining 80 percent, the symptoms turn out to be something else, or the contractions simply stop of their own accord and the baby is delivered later in the pregnancy, or at term.
+Do not panic however, only 2 in 10 cases of suspected premature labour actually result in the baby being born.
+In the other 8 in 10, the symptoms turn out to be something else, or the contractions simply stop of their own accord and the baby is delivered later in the pregnancy, or at full term.

 If you're in any doubt, phone the hospital or midwife straight away for advice.
 If you are less than 37 weeks pregnant they will usually tell you to go straight to hospital, and they may send an ambulance for you.

 If you have any of the following symptoms, phone the hospital or midwife straight away, as you could be in labour:

 - either a slow trickle or a gush of clear or pinkish fluid from your vagina or any increase in vaginal discharge

 - a frequent need to urinate